 Developing teaching practice

 Marking for the first time OR seeking a refresher on good marking & feedback practices?
 Here’s a 5-minute activity – access here.

 Interested in trying active learning in the classroom?
 These two self-paced modules cover tips, techniques and tackling common issues.
 Available in iLearn anytime.

 Interested in observing how others teach?
-Participate in MQ’s Open for Observation program (details coming soon on TECHE for Session 1).
+Participate in MQ’s Open for Observation program (details coming soon on TECHE).

 Keen to do a structured course for new teachers?
-The Beginning to Teach program (BTT) will be offered in April.
-Read more about it and express interest here to join the next offering.
+Read about or Beginning to Teach program and express interest here to join the next offering.

 The New to Teaching website has information and links about teaching induction, starting to teach, technologies and systems.

 Make teaching development part of the game plan

 Whether you are new to teaching at MQ or experienced and seeking to further develop your own teaching practice, this TECHE post lists all the professional development for teaching activities, workshops and resources currently offered centrally and available for all MQ learning and teaching staff.

 These professional learning for teaching development offerings align with the Professional Learning and Capability Enhancement (PLaCE) Framework and have been guided by the objectives of the University Operating Plan and faculty learning and teaching support priorities.